emmiolkkonen/star_protocols_saimaa/README.md

 ### Software

-The following software is necessary for replicating the analysis:
+The following software is used in the projet:

   - BWA MEM, version 0.7.17 (https://github.com/lh3/bwa)
   - VCFtools, v.01.17 (https://github.com/vcftools/vcftools)